caente/caente.github.com/_posts/2016-03-28-simplicity.md

 ---
 {% include JB/setup %}

-Simplicity, as we all know, is important.
-You hear it all the time.
-But what is it?
-It seems to be related with small functions.
-All of the readable and simple code out there has small functions.
+Some time ago I was trying to write simple code and failing miserably.
+I was writing small methods, because that was the obvious thing to do, because all cool projects I've seen had small methods.
+I used to take a semi-arbitrary chunk if code, give it a name, some arguments, and be happy with it.
+It usually looked good, but time and changing requirements always made those chunks obsolete too quickly.
+Requiring refactorings too often.

-I think small functions are a consequence, not a way, of achieving simplicity in code.
+Nowadays I think small functions are a consequence, not a way, of achieving simplicity in code.

 ### Consider this lazy example